Skip to main content

 Profile Data Not Migrating

 Solution: This is expected.
-The new system uses a completely different data structure.
+The v1.0.0 stable release uses a completely different data structure than v0.x beta.
 You must reconfigure all profiles manually.

 Authentication Fails